apatriarca/SFND_2D_Feature_Tracking/WriteUp.md

 *Implement FLANN matching as well as k-nearest neighbor selection.
 Both methods must be selectable using the respective strings in the main function.*

+I implemented the FLANN matching in the `matchDescriptors` function.
+As it only supports floating point input, I had to convert the binary descriptors to floating point ones.
+Similarly I had to use different norms in the brute force method.

+To implement the k-nearest neighbor method it was enough to use the `knnMatch` method instead of the `match` one.
+I also selected the first match as the resulting match.

 ## MP.6 Descriptor Distance Ratio

 *Use the K-Nearest-Neighbor matching to implement the descriptor distance ratio test, which looks at the ratio of best vs. second-best match to decide whether to keep an associated pair of keypoints.*